 In the case of calcium, the typical daily loss through breast milk is 200-400mg.
 If this demand is not met, the body will demineralize the maternal skeleton to make nutritionally complete breast milk.
 In other words: your body sacrifices itself to best feed your infant.
 Takes “sucking the life out of you” to a new level.
 Alternative calcium sources include green leafy vegetables, sardines, fortified orange juice, chia seeds, and rhubarb.

 Conversely, concentrations of fatty acids, fat-soluble, and water-soluble vitamins are impacted by maternal diet.
-More specifically, maternal intake of B vitamins (except folate), vitamin A, selenium, and iodine strongly affects breast milk concentrations.
+More specifically, maternal intake of B vitamins (except folate), vitamin A, C, D, E, K, choline, selenium, and iodine strongly affects breast milk concentrations.

-Below are natural, top 12 infant food allergy-free options we can eat to boost intake of these nutrients.
+Below are natural, top 12 infant food allergy-free options we can eat to boost intake of these nutrients [6-7].
+Supplementation of these nutrients may be necessary to reach target levels.

-Vitamin A: Carrots, fish, butternut squash, sweet potato, spinach, cantaloupe, red bell pepper, pink grapefruit, broccoli
+Vitamin A: Fish (herring, salmon), sweet potato, spinach, pumpkin, carrots, cantaloupe, red bell pepper, mango, dried apricots, broccoli

 How Bioavailability Plays a Role In Supplementation